 Driver's License Verification

-- The Department of Road Transport may ask to have the validity and significance of certain information checked by the Consulate or Embassy of the country that issued the foreign driver’s license
+- The Department of Road Transport may ask to have the validity and significance of certain information checked.
+The Consulate or Embassy of the country that issued the foreign driver’s license will be called upon to make these assessments

 - You may be required to have the content of your foreign driver’s license translated by an approved interpreter/translator.
 For Japanese, Taiwanese and Chinese licenses, this is obligatory